Trying to decide between Epcot or Hollywood Studios? We can help!

 Soarin’ Around the World is one of the most popular rides at Epcot and one of the best rides at Disney World in general.
 Soarin’ is a hang glider simulator that takes you to some of the world’s most iconic locations like the Matterhorn, the Great Wall of China and Niagra Falls.

-The ride is simple, lifting whole row of seats will high into the air and placing you in front of a huge, curved IMAX screen.
-The sights, sounds, and even smells are outstanding and it’s always a great use of a FastPass.
+The ride is simple, lifting whole rows of seats high into the air and placing you in front of a huge, curved IMAX screen.
+The sights, sounds, and even smells are outstanding and it’s always a great use of a ride pass.

 Soarin’ is always listed at the top of our list of best Epcot Rides for Adults.

 This thrilling new ride can be compared to Hollywood Studios’ Rock ‘n’ Roller Coaster, but it’s on a different level.
 You’ll first come to a room where the Guardians urge you to board a ship that will get you safely back to earth while they fight the bad guys.
 Guests climb aboard the ship and zoom through space to random songs from ‘Awesome Mix 1’.
 The innovative ride vehicles move almost independently, allowing you to get a full view of each planet you race around.

 The whole experience is smooth and fun; you’ll want it to last a lot longer!

 Spaceship Earth is one of the best ways to cool down after a hot day in Epcot.
 It’s got loads of history, interactive fun and intricate scenery on a slow journey through time and space.

 Spaceship Earth is probably the most classic, iconic Epcot ride.
 It’s a slow indoor ride located inside Epcot’s famous giant sphere.
 The ride track goes through a wide variety of sets that depict mankind’s journey and development throughout history.
 It’s also one of the longest rides at Disney, lasting over 15 minutes from start to finish.